rsmp-nordic/rsmp_sxl_traffic_lights/source/definitions.rst

       group, this time can´t be shortened.

    Max. minimum green
-      (``2``) The signal groups status ”minimum green” should be able to be extended with a traffic controlled variable part up to a maximum “Max. minimum-green”.
-If one or multiple detector logics are programmed to extend signal group status “Max. minimum-green”, then the detector logics will extend the minimum green time if they are active during red signal picture.
+      (``2``) The signal group status :term:`Minimum green` should be able to be extended with a traffic controlled variable part up to a maximum “Max. minimum-green”.
+If one or multiple detector logics are programmed to extend signal group status “Max. minimum-green”, then the detector logics will extend the minimum green time if they are active when the signal group is red.
 Signal group status “Max. minimum-green” should optionally be able to be shortened or not at prioritization.

    Maximum green (extension)